google/node-sec-roadmap/chapter-1/threats.md

 | [SHP][]   | Shell injection on a production machine.                                              | Low       | High     | [ovrsi][m-os] [cproc][m-cp] |
 | [UIR][]   | `require(untrustworthyInput)` loads code not intended for production.                 | Low       | Low-High | [dynam][m-dy]               |

+## Meltdown and Spectre

+As of this writing, the security community is trying to digest the implications of *Meltdown* and *Spectre*.
+The [Node.js blog][Meltdown Spectre Impact] addresses them from a Node.js perspective, so we do not comment in depth.

+It is worth noting though that those vulnerabilities lead to breaches of *confidentiality*.
+While confidentiality violations are serious, the suggestions that follow use design principles that prevent a violation of confidentiality from causing a violation of *integrity*.
+Specifically:

+*  Knowing a whitelist of production source hashes does not allow an attacker to cause a non-production source to load.
+*  Our runtime `eval` mitigation relies on JavaScript reference equality, not knowledge of a secret.

 [same-origin policy]: https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy
 [CSP]: https://developers.google.com/web/fundamentals/security/csp/
 [compartmentalization]: https://cwe.mitre.org/data/definitions/653.html